Women in Texas government: Judicial Branch

 Despite the success of the All-Women Supreme Court, it would be another almost 60 years before women served on the Supreme Court of Texas again.
 In 1982, Ruby Kless Sondock became the first woman appointed as a regular justice on the Supreme Court of Texas.
 Governor William P. Clements appointed Sondock to serve out the remainder of the term of another justice who died in office.
 Once this initial term ended, Sondock did not seek election to the court.
 It would be another ten years before Texans would elect the first of six women to the Supreme Court of Texas.
 In 1992, Rose Spector became the first woman elected to the Supreme Court of Texas after previously serving as an elected county court judge and one of the first females elected to countywide office in Bexar County.
 Spector served only one term on the Supreme Court of Texas, while subsequent women have served up to two terms on the court.
 Currently, two elected women are serving on the Supreme Court of Texas, comprising a minority of the court's nine-justice membership.
 No women has ever been elected Chief Justice of the Supreme Court of Texas.

 The Texas Court of Criminal Appeals has had higher levels of women's representation both historically and currently than the Supreme Court of Texas.
-Eight women have been elected to the Texas Court of Criminal Appeals.
-Four women currently serve on the court, comprising almost half of the court's nine-judge membership.
-The current presiding judge of the Texas Court of Criminal Appeals - Sharon Keller - is a woman.
+Eight women have been elected to the Texas Court of Criminal Appeals. two women currently serve on the court Currently, three elected women are serving on the Supreme Court of Texas, compromising a minority of the courts nine-justice membership.
+Up until 2024 Sharon Keller was the presiding judge of the Texas Court of Criminal Appeals.
 Keller is the first and only woman to serve as head of either of the state's highest courts.
 Keller was also the first woman to be elected to the Texas Court of Criminal Appeals after winning her first of four terms in 2000.

+Qualifications and Requirements

+Regardless if its a male or female, to effectively serve in Texas government, representatives in certain positions have to meet different, but similar, requirements and qualifications.